Ontario Grape Growers Seek Market Share

-“It isn’t that consumers don’t want to buy Ontario wine; it’s access to the market,” Debbie Zimmerman, CEO of Grape Growers of Ontario
+“It isn’t that consumers don’t want to buy Ontario wine; it’s access to the market,” Debbie Zimmerman, CEO of Grape Growers of Ontario, told Wines & Vines this week.

 Ontario wineries primarily depend on winery shops and the network of 630 stores operated by the government’s Liquor Control Board of Ontario for sales.
 B.C. wineries, on the other hand, sell from the cellar door, 195 government stores, 683 private retailers and 21 VQA stores with a mandate to sell wines made solely from local grapes.
 The latter operate under licenses the government granted to the B.C.
 Wine Institute in the early 1990s to ensure consumer access to B.C. wine.